To foster marine and coastal conservation through integrated research and education.

-Jeff graduated with a B.S. in Biology from The George Washington University in 2005 and an M.S. in Biology from Florida Atlantic University in 2010.
-During graduate school, he explored the regional differences in migratory activity by hatchling loggerhead sea turtles and the effect of reciprocal nest translocations between nests deposited on the east and west coasts of Florida.
+Jeff graduated with a B.S. in Biology from George Washington University in 2005 and an M.S. in Biology from Florida Atlantic University in 2010.
+During graduate school, he explored the regional differences in migratory activity by hatchling loggerhead sea turtles and the effect of reciprocal nest translocations between nests deposited on Florida’s east and west coasts.
 He joined the IRG team in 2010 and is interested in animal behavior and biological interactions between marine species.